Love Is Embarrassing

 "Love Is Embarrassing" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo from her second studio album, Guts (2023).
 Rodrigo wrote the song with its producer, Dan Nigro.
 It became available as the album's ninth track on September 8, 2023, when it was released by Geffen Records.
-A new wave song, "Love Is Embarrassing" has self-deprecating lyrics in which Rodrigo derides a love interest and expresses embarrassment about how much she was attracted to him.
+A new wave, pop rock, and synth-pop song, "Love Is Embarrassing" has self-deprecating lyrics in which Rodrigo derides a former love interest and expresses embarrassment about how much she was attracted to him.

 Music critics found the lyricism of "Love Is Embarrassing" relatable and compared Rodrigo's vocals and the production to the work of other artists.
 The song reached the top 30 in Australia, Canada, Ireland, New Zealand, and the United States and entered the charts in some other countries.
 It received platinum certifications in Australia, Brazil, and Canada.
 Rodrigo included the song on the set list of her 2024–2025 concert tour, the Guts World Tour.
 She suffered a wardrobe malfunction while performing the song during the London tour stop, which critics believed she handled well.

 Background and release

 "Love Is Embarrassing" was the last song Olivia Rodrigo and Dan Nigro decided to include on Guts (2023).

 Olivia Rodrigo released her debut studio album, Sour, in May 2021 at age 18, after which she took a six-month break from songwriting.
 She conceived the follow-up album, Guts (2023), at the age of 19, while experiencing what Rodrigo described as "lots of confusion, mistakes, awkwardness & good old fashioned teen angst".
-Sours producer, Dan Nigro returned to produce every track on it.
+Sours producer, Dan Nigro, returned to produce every track on it.
 They wrote over 100 songs, including the more rock-oriented tracks on the album because they drew a bigger reaction from her audiences during live shows.
-Guts was created over a period of 10 months; songwriting and recording consumed the first eight and the final two were used for mixing and fine-tuning.
+Guts was created over a period of 10 months; songwriting and recording consumed the first eight, and the final two were used for mixing and fine-tuning.

 One night, Rodrigo lay in bed replaying every embarrassing moment in her life and feeling self-conscious.
 She wrote "Love Is Embarrassing" as the last song for the album in her living room the following morning.
 Rodrigo presented it to Nigro just five days before Guts was due for submission to her label Geffen Records, and it was included on the album even though he was hesitant to add it that late.
 Rodrigo announced the album title on June 26, 2023, and its lead single, "Vampire", was released four days later.
 On August 1, 2023, she revealed Guts tracklist, which features "Love Is Embarrassing" as the ninth track.
 The song became available for digital download on the album, which was released on September 8, 2023.
 It was used in a commercial that Rodrigo released in partnership with Sony in November 2023.